 Resources for Dissemination and Implementation

-Prior to July 7, 2015, resources for dissemination and implementation (RFDI) were required for a program to be eligible for an NREPP review.
+Prior to July 7, 2015, readiness for dissemination (RFD) was rated and required for a program to be eligible for an NREPP review.
 These resources were rated based on their quality and assigned a “Readiness for Dissemination” score.

 NREPP no longer requires programs and practices to have developed implementation materials, training and support resources, and quality assurance procedures.
-However, programs and practices with resources for dissemination and implementation will be prioritized for review if the programs fall within the priorities established by the SAMHSA review process and these resources will be catalogued as part of the review process.
+However, programs and practices with resources for dissemination and implementation will be prioritized for review if the programs fall within the priorities established by the SAMHSA review process and these resources will be catalogued and reported in the program profile.